 Address: Plateau Point Trail, Grand Canyon Village, AZ 86023

-If you’re looking for things to do at the Grand Canyon that are off the beaten path, look no further than Plateau Point.
+If you’re looking for things to do at the Grand Canyon off the beaten path, look no further than Plateau Point.
 Located on the South Rim of the canyon, this hidden gem is one of the most underrated South Rim viewpoints – and it’s not hard to see why!

-This scenic viewpoint is perched on the edge of a steep cliff and offers amazing views of the Colorado River below.
+This scenic viewpoint is perched on the edge of a cliff and offers amazing views of the Colorado River below.
 It’s also home to several incredible rock formations, including Anvil Rock, which resembles – you guessed it – an anvil.

 13. Hermit’s Rest